olegware/UID-modifier/README.md

 #### Step 2

 Touch card that you wish to alter to RFID reader and read output in Serial Monitor.
 If the card scanned is a writable card, the UID will be altered.
+If the card is not writable, or if a custom authentication key has been set then the UID change will fail.